sn0wfree/personal_stringpic_demo/README.md

 - in the **kickstarterforcollectingdata** folder, you can find a folder named **reconstruction** .
 - any things you want all saving in this folder
 - and what you may interst is the plan2.3.3.py or the version bigger than 2.3.3
-	- sometime i may add more information follwoing veriong number for .py file,like add fortxt or forcsv.
+	- sometime i may add more information after version number in the .py file,like add fortxt or forcsv.

 ## 2.files
 - you may find a lot of txt files and csv or xlsx files, that are some data what i have collected until 4 July 2016.